Sleep Apnea Across a Lifetime

 Will my insurance cover surgery?

 Most sleep apnea surgeries are covered when medically necessary and when you have documented intolerance or failure of CPAP.
 Coverage depends on your specific plan, your AHI, and the procedure proposed.
-Our office works through this with you before any surgical planning begins.

 Stage 5: Older Adults (ages 65 and beyond)